Poynton: History

 The Macclesfield Canal was originally proposed in 1765 but construction did not start until 1826 because of opposition from outside parties.
 The canal was designed by Thomas Telford and completed in 1831.
 Sir George Warren was a promoter of the extension of the turnpike road from Manchester by way of Hazel Grove to Sandon, Staffordshire, where it joined what is now the A51 road.
 The Manchester and Birmingham Railway opened a line through Poynton in 1845, which now forms part of the London–Manchester main line.
 The Macclesfield, Bollington and Marple Railway opened in 1869 with stations at Higher Poynton and Middlewood; it closed in 1970, and the line is now a footpath called the Middlewood Way.

 In the late 18th century, the Pickford family developed their family business of waggoners on the London-to-Manchester route with The Birches Farm at Poynton as its headquarters.
 The business thrived and they relocated to London in 1823.
 Pickfords is today one of the best-known removal firms in the United Kingdom.

 From the 1870s, private house-building gathered pace and gradually Poynton became a commuter town for workers in the Manchester conurbation.
-Since the Second World War several housing estates have been built by both the local authorities and private developers.
+Since the Second World War, several housing estates have been built by both the local authorities and private developers.

 The population has risen from 5,000 to almost 15,000 since 1945.

 Governance

 From 1974 until the 2009 structural changes to local government in England, Poynton was administered by three tiers of local government: the parish council of Poynton-with-Worth, Macclesfield Borough Council and Cheshire County Council.
 Poynton-with-Worth (a civil parish) was made up of three electoral wards and was created in 1880 by uniting the hitherto separate civil parishes of Poynton and Worth.
 In 2009 the Parish Council resolved to become a Town Council and elect a Mayor, creating Poynton with Worth Town Council.

 Cheshire East Council took over the responsibilities of the borough council and the county council on 1 April 2009.

-Poynton is represented on Cheshire East Council in two two-member electoral wards, Poynton West and Poynton East and Adlington, by four councillors, all members of the Conservative Party.
-Cheshire East Council has 82 councillors in 52 wards, of whom 50 are Conservative, 14 are Labour, 4 are Liberal Democrats and 14 others.
-Poynton is in the Macclesfield Constituency of the United Kingdom Parliament, which was represented by Sir Nicholas Winterton, a Conservative, from 1971 to 2010, and has since been held by David Rutley, also a Conservative.
+Poynton is represented on Cheshire East Council in two two-member electoral wards, Poynton West and Pott Shrigley and Poynton East and Adlington, by four councillors, all members of the Conservative Party.
+Poynton is in the Macclesfield Constituency of the United Kingdom Parliament, which was represented by Conservative MPs from 1918 to 2024 but is currently represented by Labour Party MP Tim Roca.

+Poynton was formerly a township and chapelry in the parish of Prestbury, in 1866 Poynton became a separate civil parish, in 1880 the parish was abolished.